 What drives you to create new typefaces?

 Flavia Zimbardi Most of my type projects sit at the intersection of culture and history.
-My process is very cerebral and research-driven, concept comes first.
-I rarely start from a casual sketch on a napkin; it’s usually a spark from something I’ve lived through, am seriously interested in, or am questioning, followed by long periods of connecting references and piecing things together.
+My process is very cerebral and research-driven—concept comes first.
+I rarely start from a sketch on a napkin; it’s usually a spark from something I’ve lived through, have interest in, or am curious about, followed by long periods of connecting references and piecing it all together.
 On one hand, they’re love letters to my Brazilian heritage.
 On the other, exercises in structural problem-solving.
 Typefaces are meant to address questions, sometimes technological or stylistic.
 For me, more often it’s about perspectives that are missing.

 What can you tell us about the state of the font market today?

 Flavia Zimbardi I have more questions than answers here.
-We’re living through turbulent times, driven both by external pressures and shifts specific to our industry.
 Technically, it’s never been easier to set up a solo practice, but it's getting increasingly hard to sustain one.
 The market is oversaturated, power is consolidating rapidly, and most systems are built for scale over craft.
-As a result, countless independent foundries are competing for the same narrow position, often relying on the promise that social media will propel discoverability, when the real game lies in distribution.
 The challenge isn't how to publish anymore; it's where and under what conditions.

 What are the main challenges for type designers today?

-As much as I prioritize depth and showing up authentically, I also care about the long-term impact: the structures that can outlast me as an individual.
-Collaboration, sharing knowledge openly, being intentional of the projects I take on, it’s all oriented toward amplifying diversity and fostering the spaces I wish existed when I was getting started.
-Acts of service and resistance, that’s my pulse.
+As much as I prioritize depth, I also care about the long-term impact: what will outlast me as an individual.
+Collaboration, sharing knowledge openly, being intentional about the projects I take on.
+Amplifying diversity and fostering the spaces I wish existed when I was getting started.
+Acts of service and resistance — that’s my pulse.

 How do you balance feminist activism with commercial work in your professional practice?

 Flavia Zimbardi I don’t see feminist activism and commercial work as opposing forces; they’re deeply entangled.
-The tension only exists if you treat activism as a branding layer, when in reality the issue is about who gets paid and who gets recognition.
-Business models don’t sit outside politics, they actively reinforce or challenge existing imbalances.
+Business models don’t sit outside politics, they actively reinforce or challenge existing imbalances: who gets paid and who gets recognition.

 Women in Type emerged precisely from that gap: commissioning and producing female-led projects as a way to boost their unique perspectives and economic power.
-The goal is to create conditions in which more women can enter the industry, stay, and move into positions of authorship and leadership.
+The goal is to create conditions in which more women can enter the industry and move into leadership positions.

 Contraforma plays a different but complementary role.
-It’s a space for reflection and critique, where I connect individual experience to broader patterns and make them visible.
+It’s a space for reflection and critique—where I connect individual experience to broader patterns.
 I’m not just sharing work or ideas, but contributing to an archive that helps ensure women’s contributions to type design won’t be written out of history again.

 “Total independence offers autonomy, but it also means carrying the full weight of production, marketing, client support, etc.”